 Display

 Both phones carry a 6.1-inch Super Retina XDR OLED display with a pixel density of 460 PPI and a 60Hz fixed refresh rate.
-That 60Hz cap applies to both; only the iPhone 15 Pro and Pro Max that offer 120Hz ProMotion.
+That 60Hz cap applies to both; only the iPhone 15 Pro and Pro Max offer 120Hz ProMotion.

 Where the iPhone 15 pulls clearly ahead is brightness.
 The iPhone 15 hits a peak outdoor brightness of 2,000 nits, compared to 1,200 nits on the iPhone 14.
 That is a substantial difference in direct sunlight.
 Text, maps, and photos are noticeably easier to read on the 15 outside on a bright day.